Three things that delay IBS recovery & what to do about them

 Sooner or later, the symptoms get more severe and frequent, and you can’t rest as quickly as you once could.
 Over a relatively short time, you might find that you are feeling drained again.

-When this happens, the subconscious recognizes that your core pot of energy has gone.
+When this happens, the subconscious recognises that your core pot of energy has gone.
 Your emotional battery pack has also been used, so all you have left is your emotional reserve.

-From my experience with IBS sufferers, using this emotional reserve is recognized by being irritable, with weepiness becoming more commonplace.
+From my experience with IBS sufferers, using this emotional reserve is recognised by being irritable, with weepiness becoming more commonplace.

 Consequences